 Recumbent bikes are much easier on the joints and place less stress on the body due to the rider being reclined and not as upright as on other exercise bikes.

-In this review, we are going to look at some of the best recumbent bikes on the market and see which one we think is the best.
+In this review, we are going to look at some of the best recumbent bike models on the market and see which one we think is the best.

 1. Nautilus R614 Recumbent Bike

 The Nautilus R614 recumbent bike is a really good exercise bike, in fact, we’d go as far to say as the R614 is as close in quality to what you will find in a gym.

 Equipped with many features such as the 3-speed fan to keep you cool when riding, or the built-in acoustic speakers to make listening to your music even easier, the R614 takes home exercise to the next level.

 The in-built computer has 22 different workouts to choose from, includes 9 different profiles and 2 new fitness tests for you to try and a goal and achievement function if you want to push yourself more.